cis1951/lec6-code/README.md

 ## Step 2

 Now let's create the main view.
 In `ContentView`, let's start by adding a button to start the game.
-We'll also want to add a `ZStack` to put the bubbles on below the button, and let's give the `ZStack` an infinite maxWidth and maxHeight so it takes up the whole screen.
+We'll also want to add a `ZStack` to put the bubbles below the button, and let's give the `ZStack` an infinite maxWidth and maxHeight so it takes up the whole screen.
 So it will start something like this:

 ```swift
 struct ContentView: View {